jrie/sqstorage/README.md

 2) Once the user and database are created, open `bootDB.php` this will create all db tables ready for usage.

 3) Open sqstorage and create a admin account - this can be done once after installation.
-If you mess up, youhave to drop/truncate the following tables.
+If you mess up, you will have to drop/truncate the following tables in order to prompt for the admin account registration again.

 The tables are:
 * usergroups